SongZhizhai/EasyNOMP/docs/FORKNOTES.md

 -------

 **Thank you** for your interest in contributing and forking this project!
+We will help you get started :)

 This file will explain crucial instructions for developers wishing to fork this project.

-It is not yet finished.
+**NOTE:**

 -------